Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Layers/DisplayRouteLayer/readme.md

 # Display route layer

-Display a route layer and its directions using feature collection.
+Display a route layer and its directions using a feature collection.

 ![Display route layer](DisplayRouteLayer.jpg)